iiPythonx/xpp/README.md

 :print
     out "Hello World"
-    inc number
+    inc @number
 ```

 ---

 ### Sections

 A section defines a chunk of code where it can then be executed separately multiple times.
 To define a section, simply append a colon (`:`) at the beginning of the section name:

 ```